jamiehenzy/Genome_analysis_Explore/Variants.md

   + Analysis complete for SRR6805880.tiny.fastq.gz

-Let's look to see that it worked
+Let's check that it worked
 ```html
 $ ls